JoanPuig/PyFIT/README.md

 ### Device support ###
 In theory, all the devices that conform to the FIT specification are supported.
 That said, there is probably some corner cases that are specific to a particular device or manufacturer.
 If you are having trouble with a particular file, feel free to attach it to a bug report.

+We have access to the following devices for testing:
+* Garmin Fenix 3 HR

 ### How to collaborate ###